Harry recalled ‘yawning silence’ that followed Meghan’s Trooping the Colour joke

 Prince Harry recalled ‘yawning silence’ that followed Meghan Markle’s joke after first Trooping the Colour

-Duke and Duchess of Sussex attended their first Trooping the Colour together in 2018, but are reportedly not invited to this year’s celebration
+Duke and Duchess of Sussex attended their first Trooping the Colour together in 2018, but are not at this year’s celebration

 Related: Trooping the Colour: Newlyweds Harry and Meghan attend the ceremony